Conte-Ecology/basinCharacteristics/fwsWetlands/README.md

    - Creates an empty raster of the entire specified range based on the State Boundaries shapefile
    - Loops through the state polygons, creating state rasters of the categories described below
    - Mosaicks all of the state raster and the full range empty raster
+   - Saves completed rasters to the `fwsWetlands\gisFiles\Northeast\outputFiles` directory

 ## Output Rasters